Aladdin: Setting

 The opening sentences of the story, in both the Galland and the Burton versions, set it in "one of the cities of China".
-On the other hand, there is practically nothing in the rest of the story that is inconsistent with a Middle Eastern setting.
+Beyond that, nearly everything else in the rest of the story is more consistent with a Middle Eastern setting.
 For instance, the ruler is referred to as "Sultan" rather than "Emperor", as in some retellings, and the people in the story are Muslims and their conversation is filled with Muslim platitudes.
-A Jewish merchant buys Aladdin's wares, but there is no mention of Buddhists, Daoists or Confucians.
+A Jewish merchant buys Aladdin's wares, while Buddhists, Daoists, and Confucians are not mentioned.

-Notably, ethnic groups in Chinese history have long included Muslim groups, including large populations of Uighurs, and the Hui people as well as the Tajiks whose origins go back to Silk Road travelers.
+Notably, ethnic groups in Chinese history have long included Muslim groups, including large populations of Uyghurs, and the Hui people as well as the Tajiks whose origins go back to Silk Road travelers.
 Islamic communities have been known to exist in the region since the Tang dynasty (which rose to power simultaneously with the prophet Muhammad's career.)
 Some have suggested that the intended setting may be Turkestan (encompassing Central Asia and the modern-day Chinese autonomous region of Xinjiang in Western China).
+The Arabicized Turkic Kara-Khanid Khanate, which was located in this region and had a strong identification with China, bears a strong resemblance to the setting, their rulers even adopting the Arab title of Sultan, even going so far as to adopt the title of "Sultan of the East and China", which was used alongside Turkic titles such as Khan and Khagan; however, chancellors were referred to as Hajib rather than Vizier.

 For all this, speculation about a "real" Chinese setting depends on a knowledge of China that the teller of a folk tale (as opposed to a geographic expert) might well not possess.
-In early Arabic usage, China is known to have been used in an abstract sense to designate an exotic, faraway land.
+Although the story was first recorded in French, early Arabic usage of China is known to have been used in an abstract sense to designate an exotic, faraway land.